citrus3000psi/DCHDMI-Hardware/README.md

 # DCHDMI-Hardware
-Hardware Design for Chriz2600 Dreamcast Firmware
+Hardware Design for Chriz2600 Dreamcast Firmware found at https://github.com/chriz2600/DreamcastHDMI/

+This Git will include hardware version 1.2 and any future versions.

+Version 1.2 is currently untested.